-Lynchburg College prohibits possession, use, and distribution of illegal drugs.
-(NOTE: Synthetic marijuana [e.g., “Spice,” “K2”] and “bath salts” are illegal.)
+Lynchburg College prohibits possession, use, manufacture, and distribution of illegal drugs.
+(NOTE: Synthetic marijuana [e.g., “Spice,” “K2”] and “bath salts” are illegal in Virginia.)
 Lynchburg College also prohibits possession and use of a prescription drug for which one does not have a valid prescription, as well as illegal distribution of a prescription drug.
 Distribution of a drug may include but is not limited to selling, giving, and trading drugs.
 Residue of a prohibited drug is considered evidence of possession and/or use of that drug.

 The Drug-Free Schools and Communities Act Amendments of 1989 require that, as a condition of receiving funds or any other form of financial assistance under any federal program, an institution of higher education must prohibit the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees on its property and as part of any of its activities.
 To safeguard the opportunity for Lynchburg College students to benefit from federal financial assistance, to protect the safety and health of the campus community, and to uphold the College’s educational mission, Lynchburg College prohibits any drug or drug-related activity deemed illegal by federal law, the Commonwealth of Virginia, and/or the City of Lynchburg.
 This prohibition includes possession, use, and distribution of marijuana, which is a Schedule I controlled substance under federal law, regardless of whether marijuana is considered legal in a student’s home state or locality.